Dialogue with stakeholders

 The monitoring of the quality of services provided involves customers on an ongoing and ever-expanding basis.

-A new online customer satisfaction survey was conducted in November involving all the shippers and traders who collaborated with Snam in the concluded Thermal Year 2018-2019.
+A new online customer satisfaction survey was conducted in November involving all the shippers and traders who collaborated with Snam in the concluded Thermal Year 2019-2020.
+The survey had a participation rate equal to 83.6%, with an average satisfaction score of 8.6 out of 10.

 The tools Snam uses to update its shareholders include: